FarmBuild/farmbuild-dairy-nutrient-calculator/README_API.md

 #FarmBuild Dairy Nutrient Calculator

-This is the dairy nutrient calculator module of farm build JavaScript library.
+This is the dairy nutrient calculator component of FarmBuild project. version 1.0.0

 ## Getting Started